How To Make General Power of Attorney in the Philippines: A Definitive Guide

 What Is a General Power of Attorney?

 A General Power of Attorney is a document authorizing another person (called the agent) to render some service or do something in representation or on behalf of another (called the principal).
-The service or task to be performed by the agent in a General Power of Attorney is limited to the act of administration of the business or affairs of the principal.
+The service or task to be performed by the agent in a General Power of Attorney is limited to the administration of the business or affairs of the principal.

 What Is the Difference Between a Special Power of Attorney and a General Power of Attorney?